 Audrey J. Lee is a Senior Mediator at Boston Law Collaborative, LLC and Executive Director of the BLC Institute, a non-profit dedicated to providing education and training in all areas of dispute resolution.
-She is also the founding Principal of Perspectiva LLC and faculty for the Harvard Negotiation Institute’s Advanced Mediation Workshop, and the founding Principal of Perspectiva LLC.
+She is also a Lecturer on Law at Harvard Law School where she teaches Mediation, faculty for Harvard Negotiation Institute’s Advanced Mediation Workshop, and the founding Principal of Perspectiva LLC.